Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Generate an estimate of the cost of executing a particular query plan for the current state of the database.

-→Estimates are only meaningful internally.
+-  Estimates are only meaningful internally.

 This is independent of the plan enumeration step that we will talk about next class.